flo-kn/cloud-agnostic-container-mgmt/aws-pulumi/README.md

 pulumi up
 ```

-_(will deploy all infrastructure needed to host the static content and sync the content in the local `./public` folder with the s3 bucket.)_
+_(Will deploy all infrastructure needed to host the static content and sync the content in the local `./public` folder with the s3 bucket.)_

 ![](./images/browser-nginx.png)

-Congrats! 🥳 You successfully deployed a Hello World WebApp to an Azure AKS K8s Cluster exposed via AGIC enabled Azure Application Gateway.
+Congrats! 🥳 You successfully deployed a Hello World WebApp to an AWS EKS K8s Cluster exposed via ALB Ingress Controller.
 Happy Multi-Clouding!

 ### Interact with the cluster